-SUBJECT PHYSICAL EDUCATION Head of Department Ms C Haley
+SUBJECT PHYSICAL EDUCATION Head of Department Mr W Lawn

 Autumn Term Spring Term Summer Term

 Trampolining Basketball Athletics

 Table Tennis Handball Volleyball

 Netball Rugby Fitness

 Dance Badminton Rounders

-In team games and competitive situations , pupils are developing physical fitness, special
+What we In team games and competitive situations , pupils are developing phys awareness and co-ordination skills to improve their fine and gross motor sl

-What we teach and why awareness and co-ordination skills to improve their fine and gross motor skills.
-In athletics, pupils will learn the most effective and efficient techniques to maximise their performance in a number of disciplines, that will transfer into their performance of other sports and activities.
-They are also developing mental and social skills to develop their ability to problem solve, co-operate with others and develop their ability to communicate.
-Pupils will challenge themselves to utilise these skills to effectively communicate, co-operate and lead each other in devising strategies and tactics in order to outwit their opponents.
+teach and will learn the most effective and efficient techniques to maximise their performance in a number of disciplines, that will transfer into their performance of other sports and activities.
+They are

+why also developing mental and social skills to develop their ability to problem solve, co-operate with others and develop their ability to communicate.
+Pupils will challenge themselves to utilise these skills to effectively communicate, co-operate and lead each other in devising strategies and

 In accurate replication (dance and trampoline), they will develop their physical fitness and their observational skills.
 They will also develop the ability to choreograph, constructively feedback to their peers and evaluate their own performance.
 They will be able to work co-operatively and communicate effectively with their peers.
 Through peer-assessment, they will be able use diagnostic feedback to alter and improve their performance.